NeutralMilk/Assignment-2/README.md

 Blowing these up destroys surrounding white comets, and also collects the gold ones surrounding it.

 To blow them up click on them with your mouse.

+Use W, A and S to move and press spacebar to slow your rocket.